nalibjchn/FaceAgingGANs/DataProcess_FaceAlignment/README.md

 #### General data analysis

-The experiment on the Google Colab, the aim is general checking the age and gender distribution in three datasets, UTKFace, IMDB_WIKI and CACD2000, however, Analysis_DATASET(IMDBWIKI+UTKFace+CACD2000).ipynb
+The experiment on the Google Colab, the aim is general checking the age and gender distribution in three datasets, UTKFace, IMDB_WIKI and CACD2000, <b>Analysis_DATASET(IMDBWIKI+UTKFace+CACD2000).ipynb</b>

 #### Face alignments for data processing